master3395/YOURLS-Upload-and-Shorten/README.md

 - Check directory permissions (should be 755 for directories, 644 for files)
 - Verify upload directory exists and is writable
-- Check PHP upload limits in php.ini
+- Check PHP upload limits in php.ini (`upload_max_filesize`, `post_max_size`)
+- Ensure database tables were created during activation

 **Short URLs not redirecting:**

 - Ensure the upload directory is web-accessible
 - Check that files are being moved to the correct location
 - Verify .htaccess rules are working
+- Check YOURLS URL rewriting is configured correctly

 **Frontend uploads not showing:**

 - Check that "Enable Frontend Uploads" is set to "Yes" in admin settings
-- Verify the custom frontend is loading the plugin correctly
+- Verify the frontend theme is compatible
+- Check for JavaScript errors in browser console
 - Check for PHP errors in the error log

+**Database errors:**

+- Verify database tables exist (`yourls_upload_files`, `yourls_upload_settings`)
+- Check database user has CREATE and INSERT permissions
+- Run the activation function again to create missing tables

 ### Debug Mode